 You will have two options for constructing your pack:

 Electronic course packs can be accessed through Moodle or a XanEdu app.
-(Because of the bookstore transition, integration with Moodle may not be immediately available.)
 Articles available through library databases can be incorporated into electronic course packs without paying for additional permissions from rightsholders.

 Printed course packs will eliminate the need for students to print out readings, but resources already available through the library cannot be included without an additional cost for copyright clearance.